Day Breaks: Writing and recording

 Eight songs on the album are composed or co-written by Jones; composing on piano, she intended the album as a return to the sound of her 2002 debut, Come Away with Me.
 The album was co-produced by Jones and Eli Wolf and features drummer Brian Blade, organist Lonnie Smith and saxophonist Wayne Shorter.
 Jones explains the songs were composed by drawing on jazz music influences and were recorded live without any overdubbing.

 There are three cover songs on Day Breaks: "Peace", by Horace Silver (first recorded by Jones in 2001), "Fleurette Africaine (African Flower)", by Duke Ellington and "Don't Be Denied", originally by Neil Young, whose lyrics were recast in the third person by Jones.
 The album also includes "Sleeping Wild" written by Sarah Oda, who co-wrote three other tracks on the album and co-produced.

-The album was released on October 7, 2016, and the first single was the title song, "Day Breaks".
+The album was released on October 7, 2016, with the first single being "Carry On".
 Subsequent singles included the songs "Flipside" and "Tragedy".